dreddsa5dies/goHackTools/README.md

 ![IMAGE](img/goHackTools.png)

 ## Hacker tools on Go (Golang)
-We used examples from the books "Violent Python" TJ O'Connor, "Black Hat Python" Python Programming for Hackers and Pentesters by Justin Seitz and see [asecuritysite](https://asecuritysite.com/)
+I used examples from the books "Violent Python" TJ O'Connor, "Black Hat Python" Python Programming for Hackers and Pentesters by Justin Seitz and [asecuritysite](https://asecuritysite.com/)

 ## TODO:
-examples from the book "Black Hat Python" Python Programming for Hackers and Pentesters by Justin Seitz
 examples from the book "Black Hat Go" Go Programming For Hackers and Pentesters by Tom Steele, Chris Patten, and Dan Kottmann

 ## Package used